amafjarkasi/electron-csv-ai-assistant/README.md

-# Electron CSV AI Assistant
+# Electron CSV AI Assistant - Chat

 An Electron application with React and TypeScript that will allow you to have a chat conversation with your CSV file by utilizing OpenAI and
 CopilotKit.
-The user can select the CSV file to process and the app will make that data readable by the CopilotKit hooks.
+The user can select the CSV file to process and the app will make that data readable by calling the CopilotKit hooks using the
+CSV data.
+Several data example files were included for testing purposes.
 <br><br>